Kudaes/Unwinder/README.md

 # Stack replacement
 ## Technique description

 This is a call stack spoofing alternative to SilentMoonWalk that allows to keep a clean call stack during the execution of your program.
 The main idea behind this technique is that each called function inside your module takes care of the previously pushed return address, finding at runtime a legitimate function with the same frame size as that of the return address to be spoofed.
-Once a legitime function with the same frame size has been located, an offset within is is calculated and the final address is used to **replace** the last return address, hiding any anomalous entry in the call stack and keeping it unwindable.
+Once a legitime function with the same frame size has been located, an offset within it is calculated and the final address is used to **replace** the last return address, hiding any anomalous entry in the call stack and keeping it unwindable.
 The original return address is stored by `unwinder` and it is moved back to the right position in the stack before a return instruction is executed, allowing to continue the normal flow of the program.

 <p align="center">
 <img src="/images/stack_replacement.png" alt="Stack replacement" width="700" >